tlswg/tls13-spec/draft-ietf-tls-tls13.md

 filters
 : A list of certificate extension OIDs {{RFC5280}} with their allowed values, represented in DER-encoded {{X690}} format.
-Some certificate extension OIDs allow multiple values (e.g. Extended Key Usage).
+Some certificate extension OIDs allow multiple values (e.g., Extended Key Usage).
-  If the server has included a non-empty certificate_extensions list, the client certificate MUST contain all of the specified extension OIDs that the client recognizes.
+  If the server has included a non-empty certificate_extensions list, the client certificate included in the response
+  MUST contain all of the specified extension
+  OIDs that the client recognizes.
 For each extension OID recognized by the client, all of the specified values MUST be present in the client certificate (but the certificate MAY have other values as well).
 However, the client MUST ignore and skip any unrecognized certificate extension OIDs.
-If the client has ignored some of the required certificate extension OIDs, and supplied a certificate that does not satisfy the request, the server MAY at its discretion either continue the session without client authentication, or abort the handshake with an "unsupported_certificate" alert.
+If the client ignored some of the required certificate extension OIDs and supplied a certificate that does not satisfy the request, the server MAY at its discretion either continue the session without client authentication, or abort the handshake with an "unsupported_certificate" alert.